rosschapman/internetross/blog.md

 Tags: *functional programming, maybe, either, promises* **12/10/2019**

-A recent issue of JS Weekly reposted a [new piece](https://medium.com/javascript-scene/handling-null-and-undefined-in-javascript-1500c65d51ae) by Eric Elliot that thinks through creative ways we can work with nullables in JavaScript.
+I want take some bits process a recent issue of JS Weekly that reposted a [new piece](https://medium.com/javascript-scene/handling-null-and-undefined-in-javascript-1500c65d51ae) by Eric Elliot about optional values in JavaScript.
 I read it.
 It lit up my memory.

 One of the first Lambda Cast episodes I listened to was [#6](https://soundcloud.com/lambda-cast/6-null-and-friends): *Null and Friends*.
 At this point in time I'm near the start of my FP cultivations, sometime mid- last year I think.
 It's probably around the time I was finishing Kyle Simpson's [*Functional-Light JavaScript*](https://github.com/getify/functional-light-js).
 I was fairly shocked to hear the bros discuss functional languages that are *designed* to keep null out of your programs.
 I could feel myself starting to consider the FP language hype, especially the hype around eliminating uncertainty.

-Elliot describes `null` and `undefined` as "optional values".
-Right, makes sense.
-Like we might have data there or not. 🤷🏻‍♂️ I'd also throw empty strings into the bunch when they are used to stand in for an unselected value, ie nothing, empty, absence.
-Gosh even `0`.
-Optional values are problematic in JavaScript because they represent data that some part of your system will choke on.
+Because of JavaScript's weak type system optional values represent data that will likely cause problems somewhere in your software system.
 Basically the language lets us get away with answering *I don't know* without any compose-time feedback.
-Spin up the browser and push play.
+Spinning up the browser and pushing play is sometimes your only recourse.

 > FUNCTION A: Alright here's some data, can I have that back nice and neat please before I send it to the user.
 > FUNCTION B: Yeah sure...wait...ermm...I don't think so actually...yeah I don't know.